m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/interactivity/event-properties.md

 });`;

 export const more = [
 { description: <>A more advanced example: use a [single] event handler, called `buttonEventHandler()` for different buttons and events.
-Examine the event's `type` property to know which event occured and the `target` property to know which button had the event.</>,
+Examine the event's `type` property to know which event occurred and the `target` property to know which button had the event.</>,
 code: `const sceneOne = new Scene({ backgroundColor: WebColors.DeepSkyBlue });
 game.addScene(sceneOne);
 const buttonOne = new Button({